AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ### Item 14: Think carefully about copying behavior in resource-managing `class`es

-At some point, it may be desirable to write a custom resource management `class`.

-For example, a scoped mutex `class`.
+At some point, it might be nice to write a custom resource management `class`.
+For example, a scoped mutex `class`:

 ``` cpp
 class Lock {